-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) A substantial temporary or periodic increase in ambient noise levels in the Project vicinity above levels existing without the Project? c) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? d) Exposure of persons to or generation of excessive ground-borne vibration or ground-borne noise levels? $\boxtimes$
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Monitoring: No Monitoring Necessary 34.
+Noise Effects on or by the Project A substantial permanent increase in ambient noise levels in the Project vicinity above levels existing without the Project? b) A substantial temporary or periodic increase in ambient noise levels in the Project vicinity above levels existing without the Project? \boxtimes c) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? d) Exposure of persons to or generation of excessive ground-borne vibration or ground-borne noise levels? \boxtimes \boxtimes

-Source: City of California City Municipal Code; City of California City Final General Plan 2009-2028; California City General Plan Noise Element.
+Source: City of California City Municipal Code; City of California City Final General Plan 2009-2028; California City General Plan Noise Element; FHWA Noise Barrier Design Handbook.